gstarr/gstarr.github.io/index.md

 **Graham Starr** (me) is a New York-based freelance writer, designer, journalist, and humorist who makes things with computers.
 My focus is on technically-driven, design-minded, creative, and inclusive journalism, and I care a lot about experimenting with new media to tell powerful and complex stories in innovative ways.

-For the remainder of 2015, I'm working as a freelance media consultant with the UN Refugee Agency, using creative media to engage the U.S. population on refugee issues as part of [UNHCR's](http://www.unhcr.org/)/[USA for UNHCR's](http://www.unrefugees.org/) "Digital HIVE" joint innovation project.
+For the remainder of 2015, I'm working as a freelance media consultant with the UN Refugee Agency, using creative media to engage the U.S. population on refugee issues as part of [UNHCR's](http://www.unhcr.org/)/[USA for UNHCR's](http://www.unrefugees.org/) "The HIVE" digital innovation project.

 Before that, I was a [Dow Jones News Fund](http://www.newsfund.org/) Digital Media Intern at the award-winning [Christian Science Monitor](http://www.csmonitor.com/About/People/Graham-Starr) in Boston, covering technology and culture for the Innovations desk and leading the mobile team on the Monitor's feature redesign.
 After my internship ended, I was kept on as a freelance designer.
 In May, I worked with the 13 other DJNF digital interns to create ["Phantom in Phoenix"](http://djnf.atavist.com/), an immersive multimedia project about *The Phantom of the Opera*'s U.S. Tour in Phoenix, Ariz., for which I was the project's story designer and web editor.